apache/mxnet/docs/tutorials/gluon/gluon_from_experiment_to_deployment.md

 # Gluon: from experiment to deployment, an end to end example

 ## Overview
-MXNet Gluon API comes with a lot of great features and it can provide you everything you need from experiment to deploy the model.
+MXNet Gluon API comes with a lot of great features, and it can provide you everything you need: from experimentation to deploying the model.
 In this tutorial, we will walk you through a common use case on how to build a model using gluon, train it on your data, and deploy it for inference.

 Let's say you need to build a service that provides flower species recognition.
-A common use case is, you don't have enough data to train a good model.
-In such cases we use a technique called Transfer Learning.
+A common problem is that you don't have enough data to train a good model.
+In such cases, a technique called Transfer Learning can be used to make a more robust model.
-In Transfer Learning we make use of a pre-trained model that solves a related task but is trained on a very large standard dataset such as ImageNet from a different domain, we utilize the knowledge in this pre-trained model to perform a new task at hand.
+In Transfer Learning we make use of a pre-trained model that solves a related task, and was trained on a very large standard dataset, such as ImageNet.
+ImageNet is from a different domain, but we can utilize the knowledge in this pre-trained model to perform the new task at hand.

-Gluon provides State of the Art models for many of the standard tasks such as Classification, Object Detection, Segmentation, etc. In this tutorial we will use the pre-trained model [ResNet50 V2](https://arxiv.org/abs/1603.05027) trained on ImageNet dataset, this model achieves 77.11% top-1 accuracy on ImageNet, we seek to transfer as much knowledge as possible for our task of recognizing different species of Flowers.
+Gluon provides State of the Art models for many of the standard tasks such as Classification, Object Detection, Segmentation, etc. In this tutorial we will use the pre-trained model [ResNet50 V2](https://arxiv.org/abs/1603.05027) trained on ImageNet dataset.
+This model achieves 77.11% top-1 accuracy on ImageNet.
+We seek to transfer as much knowledge as possible for our task of recognizing different species of flowers.

-In this tutorial we will show you the steps to load pre-trained model from Gluon, tweak the model according to your need, fine-tune the model on your small dataset, and finally deploy the trained model to integrate with your service.